Welcome to Amman

 Amman enjoys cultural, national, ethnic, age, and occupational diversity and is considered to be a very open city within the Middle East.
 However, the average Jordanian person is not surrounded by the same racial diversity that exists in the US and as a result racism manifests itself differently.
 It may express itself in various ways—through words, ways of thinking, some laws, etc.—but rarely does it escalate to physical harassment.
 This ignorance can cause behaviors that students might perceive to be microaggressions, but most of the racism that a student might experience is often the product of ignorance as opposed to malice.

 Generally speaking, there is a widespread lack of awareness regarding identities that are not heterosexual or cisgender, and thus most Jordanians will assume that an American student is cis and straight.
 LGBTQ identities and issues are not widely understood or accepted in Jordan, and students are recommended to establish a rapport with local acquaintances before disclosing their identities or discussing ideas of sexual orientation and identity.
 There are no official support groups that students can reach out to, but there are certain spaces where local LGBTQ individuals might find community.
-During orientation, on-site staff invite a prominent LGBTQ community leader to speak to students about navigating the local context as a member of the LGBTQ community.
+During orientation (when available), on-site staff invite a prominent LGBTQ community leader to speak to students about navigating the local context as a member of the LGBTQ community.

 Varying gender identities are less understood than non-hetero orientation and issues in Jordan.
 Linguistically speaking, non-binary students are suggested to choose either male or female pronouns, as most locals are unfamiliar with genderqueer vocabulary.